-Yes, new updates for Windows XP and Windows Server 2003: Microsoft has confirmed that the latest round of security updates fixes three remaining created by the NSA (US National Security Agency), which the company has previously said it will not patch.
+Yes, new updates for Windows XP and Windows Server 2003: Microsoft has confirmed that the last round of security updates fixes three remaining vulnerabilities created by the NSA that the company had stated in the past that he will not repair.

 The release comes as the company seems to have realized the "increased risk of catastrophic cyber attacks" following last month's ransomware cyberattack.